postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 [![tabs in postman](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tabs_Multiple.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tabs_Multiple.gif)

 Postman allows you to control the way you want to work with multiple tabs.
-To learn more about this, refer to the section 'Other Tab Settings'.
+To learn more about this, refer to the next section 'Other Tab Settings'.

 ### Other tab settings